alex-wap/DjangoDeployment/readme.md

 ```bash
 (venv) ubuntu@54.162.31.253:~myRepoName$ python manage.py collectstatic #say yes
 ```
-## Step 7: Gunicorn
+## Step 7: Gunicorn (Ubuntu 16.04)

-**WARNING: If you're running Ubuntu 14.04, follow the commands listed in _Note 2 at the end of Step 7_.
-If you're running Ubuntu 16.04, continue following instructions. **
+**WARNING: If you're running Ubuntu 14.04, systemctl is not available.
+Skip to Step 7a.
+If you're running Ubuntu 16.04, continue following instructions for Step 7.**

 You may remember that Gunicorn is our process manager.
 Let's test Gunicorn by directing it to our Django project's wsgi.py file, which is the entry point to our application.